bengrosser/autonomous-video-artist/robot/README.md

 -----------------------------------------------

-If you are using astra camera, make sure that you have installed the driver for astra camera, check these two links.
+If you are using astra camera, make sure that you have installed the driver for astra camera, check this link: https://github.com/tfoote/ros_astra_camera.

-wiki.ros.org/astra_camera  and  https://github.com/tfoote/ros_astra_camera.

 -----------------------------------------------

 HOW TO BRINGUP YOUR TURTLEBOT:

-Open two terminal tabs on your turtlebot, and run:
+Open two terminal windows,

+on the first window, run

     $ roslaunch turtlebot_bringup minimal.launch --screen

+on the second window, if you are using Asus Xtion Pro sensor, run

     $ roslaunch turtlebot_bringup 3dsensor.launch

-in each of the tab.
+if you are using astra sensor, run

+    $ roslaunch astra_launch astra.launch

 Please check usb_cam directory to setup multiple usb cams on your turtlebot.